ILIAS-eLearning/ILIAS/components/ILIAS/Authentication/PRIVACY.md

 # Authentication Privacy

 > **Disclaimer: This documentation does not guarantee completeness or accuracy.
-Please report any missing or incorrect information via [Pull Request](docs/development/contributing.md#pull-request-to-the-repositories).**
+Please report any missing or incorrect information by submitting a [Pull Request](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/docs/development/contributing.md#pull-request-to-the-repositories) or, if you prefer, via the [ILIAS bug tracker](https://mantis.ilias.de).
+When using the bug tracker, please select the corresponding component in the **Category** field.**

 ## General Information